Siva50005/Siva50005/README.md

 - 👋 Hi, I’m @Siva50005
-- 👀 I’m interested in Programming
+- 👀 I’m a Programmer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on Python for machine learning
-- 💞️ I’m looking to collaborate on ----
 - 📫 How to reach me __My email: sivanayya11@gmail.com

 <!---